Koigor97/projects/README.md

 top restaurants in the country.
 It's a franchise with different branch in different parts of the country.
 So, Rachel Jones (owner) wanted their online platform to match their street cred.
 She wants us to create a whole the new version of the 1Corner restaurant website.
 We are still on the design pattern, the overall layout and the features of the website.

-##### August/30/2023:
+##### August/29/2023:
 The design team have completed the Homepage wireframe for the Desktop version.
 The following viewport would be completed later in the week, the logo included.

+##### August/30/2023:
+The design team have completed all viewports for the 1Corner Home page.
+The development team (us) will commence building the home page soonest.
+After that is completed, we'll proceed with Menu page.